K-ash-ish/bootcamp-notes/readme.md

  3. Then the ``Javascript`` loaded makes the call via **API** to backend services.
  4. If needed **Backend** calls to the DB and returns the expected response.

+## CDN Content Delivery Network
+Distributed servers that deliver web content to users based on their Geographical Location.

+## WEB Request
+The Browser sends a request to the DNS server.
+DNS returns the IP of the closest CDN edge server.
+The browser then req to CDN edge Server and CDN returns the requested data if available in the cache of the edge server or else the req goes to the origin server.